The Simpsons star says re-casting Black character has ‘affected’ show

 Shearer voices 20 characters on the animated series, including Mr Burns, Ned Flanders and Principal Skinner.

-Up until 2021, Shearer also voiced Springfield physician Dr Hibbert, but found himself suddenly replaced amid calls to recast the show’s non-white characters that were voiced by white actors.
+Until 2021, Shearer also voiced Springfield physician Dr Hibbert but found himself suddenly replaced amid calls to recast the show’s non-white characters, voiced by white actors.

-The animated sitcom had been the subject of criticism for years over white actor Hank Azaria’s portrayal of Indian-American convenience store owner Apu Nahasapeemapetilon, a controversy explored in documenatry The Problem with Apu.
+The animated sitcom had been criticised for years for white actor Hank Azaria’s portrayal of Indian-American convenience store owner Apu Nahasapeemapetilon, a controversy explored in the documentary The Problem with Apu.

 Speaking to The Times, Shearer said: “Folk say the show has become woke in recent years and one of my characters has been affected.